lldelisle/baredSC/docs/content/outputs.rst

 This is the figure with the results.

-- When the 1d version is used, it displays the mean pdf in solid red line, the median in black dashed lines (/!\backslash the integral of the median is not equal to 1) with the confidence interval of 1 sigma (68%), 2 sigma (95%) and 3 sigma (99.7%) as well as in green, the kernel density estimate of the input values, the detected expression (``log(1 + 10^4 * raw / total UMI)``).
+- When the 1d version is used, it displays the mean pdf in solid red line, the median in black dashed lines (/!\backslash the integral of the median is not equal to 1) with the confidence interval of 1 sigma (68%), 2 sigma (95%) and 3 sigma (99.7%) as well as in green, the kernel density estimate of the input values, the detected expression (``log(1 + targetSum * raw / total UMI)``).

 - When the 2d version is used, it displays the pdf as a heatmap as well as a projection on the x and y axis.
 On the projection, the confidence interval 68% is indicated as a shaded area as well as the mean with a solid red line and the median with a dashed black line.
 On the top right corner, the correlation is indicated with the confidence interval 68% as well as a confidence interval on the one-sided p-value (the probability that the correlation is the opposite sign of the mean, one sigma confidence interval).